Determined to end slavery at any cost, militant abolitionist John Brown led an 1859 raid on Harpers Ferry, Virginia that ended in disaster.

 Present at Brown’s execution were Robert E. Lee, Thomas J. Jackson, who would become “Stonewall” Jackson at the Battle of Bull Run two years later, and John Wilkes Booth, the man who would assassinate Abraham Lincoln.

-But Brown’s death only emboldened both the pro- and anti-slavery factions.
+But Brown’s death only emboldened both the pro- and anti-slavery factions, contributing to further polarization.
 Henry David Thoreau referred to Brown as “an angel of light” and likened him to Jesus in a speech at Concord the following day.
 At the same time, southerners feared further insurrection.

 “In effect, 18 months before Fort Sumter, the South was already declaring war against the North,” said Frye.
 “Brown gave them the unifying momentum they needed, a common cause based on preserving the chains of slavery.”